Lokeshwaran-M/l_jsx/README.md

 # l_jsx

-    l_jsx is a bsic formate of jsx which helps in building html code snippets
+    l_jsx is a basic formate of jsx which helps in building html code snippets from javascript object models
 ## l_jsx methods
     l_jsx()
     l_jsx.create()